soundasleep/railswiki/README.md

 1. Include Javascript libraries through an asset pipeline, rather than through http
 1. Put dialog Javascript into assets/, not inline
 1. When login fails, redirect to an error page, not 500
-1. Page titles are displayed, rather than just "Railswiki"

 ## TODO